Sic Parvis Magna Sample Chapter—The Heretic

 Francis leapt back, wide-eyed.

-James Roberts emerged from behind a Hawthorne bush, his face red and twisted from anger.
-His hand clenched another rock.
+James Roberts emerged from behind a hawthorn bush, his face red and twisted with anger.
+He clenched another rock in his fist.

 “You stay away from me, Francis Drake!”